volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 ## Summary

-In this article we've covered the simplest Redux + Typescript configuration for the React application.
+In this article, we've covered the simplest Redux + Typescript configuration for the React application.

-I hope you this guide was useful for you.
+I hope this guide was useful to you.

 See you in the next articles.

-**P.S.** The code is available on the [github repository](https://github.com/volodymyrhudyma/react-redux-typescript-app).
+**P.S.** The code is available on the G[ithub repository](https://github.com/volodymyrhudyma/react-redux-typescript-app).